xylous/settle/README.md

 *How to take smart notes* and have been adding features to settle.
 Almost a year later, and I can confidently say that it's pretty good.

+There are several core principles in the design:

+- ***plain and simple***: notes are stored locally and written in markdown

+- ***manage notes, not editors***: it's the same Zettelkasten everywhere you go.
+    The editor you use doesn't matter.
+Integration is done through (editor) plugins (e.g. settle.vim).

+- ***database mirrors notes***: metadata is determined by what's on the file system, not by commands.
+The only way to add or remove links and tags is to write, then tell `settle` to update the note(s).

+- ***you can use projects, but take care***: instead of using tags and putting things in the main Zettelkasten, notes like those containing games' lore or chapters of a book you're writing can be put in a *project*.

+    The root of your Zettelkasten is a project, your inbox is a project, etc.
+    However, the separation is only formal, since links can reference notes in any project.
+It's really easy to misuse them, unfortunately: they're meant to be discarded after the project is done, or incorporated into the main Zettelkasten.
+Either way, they're *not* supposed to be permanent.

+- ***add, change, but never remove***: notes may be created, but never destroyed by the program.
+At most, they can be renamed or moved from project to project.

+- ***made by humans, for humans***: no YAML metadata; links and tags are embedded within text, allowing you to give context to connections between ideas

 ## Getting started

 ### Requirements